 In summary, well-thought-out podcast media kits will streamline the sponsorship process and help brands make informed decisions about working with you.
 No last minute preparation scramble on your end when a request comes in and feel confident knowing this document will help promote your work.

-When in doubt, use the podcast media kit template and checklist provided in the 2023 Podcast Planner.
+When in doubt, use the podcast media kit template.
 Skip all the time-consuming design work and feel confident knowing your media kit will attract partnerships and help monetize your podcast.

 Creating a media kit is one of the first tasks I recommend all my podcast coaching clients complete when they want to monetize with sponsorships.
 Follow my framework for building an attention-grabbing portfolio and landing sponsorships at any audience size.
 I have a few opportunities to work with me one-on-one; apply here.